 British pianist/composer Julie Sassoon is classically trained on piano and violin.
-She graduated in music and visual arts from Lancaster University in 1988, winning the university prize for piano performance, and later completed postgraduate studies in jazz piano and Indian violin at Leeds College of Music.
+She graduated in music and fine art in 1988, winning prizes for her classical piano performances and later completed postgraduate studies in jazz piano and Indian violin.

-In 2013 Julie released a live solo CD – entitled ‘Land of Shadows’ on the Berlin Jazzwerkstatt Label.
-This music explores her German-Jewish identity – a theme that has become a prominent part of her artistic work since her move from London to Berlin in 2009.
-RBB Kulturradio recorded and broadcasted her concert at the Neue Synagoge, Berlin – (part of her Spring 2012 German Tour).
-Performances at the Bauhaus, Dessau and the Loft in Cologne are also included on the CD.
+In 2006 Julie released her first solo album ‘New Life’ on Babel Records (London) and has since performed solo internationally.
+On the Berlin Jazzwerkstatt Label, her second piano album ‘Land of Shadows’ explores her German-Jewish identity – a theme that has become a prominent part of her musical output since relocating from London to Berlin in 2009.
+RBB Kulturradio recorded and broadcast her concerts at the Neue Synagoge, Berlin and Bauhaus Theatre, Dessau amongst others.
 The result is a highly emotive and unique album.

 As a visual artist Julie has exhibited her paintings in London, Manchester, Edinburgh & Berlin.